jorisvink/sanctum/docs/cathedral.md

 # Cathedrals

-A cathedral is a sanctum process on a server somewhere that can relay packets to peers and is able to distribute wrapped ambries to peers when required.
+A cathedral is a sanctum process on a server somewhere that can help peers discover each other and is able to distribute wrapped ambries to peers when required.

 It makes it possible for peers to talk to each other, end-to-end encrypted, when behind NAT or when you don't want to know where